szaumoor/ZSTweaks/README.md

 - Negative Plane Protection
 - Nondetection
-- Save vs. Illusion spells +4 bonus
+- Saves vs. Illusion and Necromancy spells: +4 bonus
 - The usual AC bonuses.

 **Component 1171:** Make Silver Dragon Scale also grant 40% cold resistance as you would expect